zahur76/MilestoneProject_2/README.md

 ### Browser compatibility

 The site was also tested on Google Chrome, FireFox, Internet Explorer, Safari and Opera by running the game on these browsers.
-A cross broswer check was also done using the website parrotqa.com catering for chrome, safari and FireFox.
+A cross browser check was also done using the website parrotqa.com catering for chrome, safari and FireFox.

 ![reponsive design Image](assets/doc/browser.png)